 Many people use a sweat room as part of their weight loss regimen, but does the sauna help you lose weight?
 While there is no quick fix for losing belly fat, some people believe that this practice may help.
 So, the question on everyone’s minds is, “Is a sauna good for losing belly fat?”
 Strictly speaking, yes, it may help you lose weight.
 Read on to know how.

-Sweat is made from the lymphatic fluid.
-And since the heat in the sauna will make you sweat more, your body can get rid of toxins easily.
-This is healthy, especially if you do not workout regularly (or at all!) or stay indoors all day long in low temperature conditioned air.
+The heat of the sauna aids detoxification by making you sweat more, which helps you get rid of toxins easily (3).
+This is healthy, especially if you do not workout regularly (or at all!) or stay indoors all day long in low-temperature conditioned air.

 Sweating will also help flush out heavy metals like nickel, mercury, copper, and zinc that are absorbed via the foods you eat.
-Once your lymphatic system is clear, you will start losing weight by burning the fat effectively.
+(4).
+As a result, you will start losing weight by burning the fat effectively.